ELLIOTTCABLE/ArchLinux-AMIs/README.markdown

 [Arch Way][],’ a set of four core tenets governing the design of Arch, and its configuration system and package repository:

-- *Simple*, without unnecessary additions, modifications, or complications
+- *Simple*: without unnecessary additions, modifications, or complications
-- *Elegant*, combining simplicity, power, effectiveness, a quality of neatness and an ingenious grace of design
+- *Elegant*: combining simplicity, power, effectiveness, a quality of neatness and an ingenious grace of design
-- *Versatile*, capable of doing many things competently; having varied uses or many functions
+- *Versatile*: capable of doing many things competently; having varied uses or many functions
-- *Expedient*, easy, or quick; convenient
+- *Expedient*: easy, or quick; convenient

   [Arch Way]: <http://wiki.archlinux.org/index.php/The_Arch_Way_v2.0>
     "The Arch wiki on the Arch Way"